2016 Fantasy Football Rankings - PPR Rankings - Wide Receivers- Updated: Wednesday, August 24th

 1. Antonio Brown, Pittsburgh Steelers

 The consensus top receiver in fantasy, Brown is as safe and productive as it gets.
 While he set career highs of 136 catches and 1,834 yards, Brown's numbers may have been even better had Ben Roethlisberger not missed time last season.
-Over his past three seasons combined, Brown has a total of 375 receptions for 5,031 yards and 31 touchdowns with a minimum of 110 catches and 1,499 yards per season.
+Brown averaged 9.92/133.25/0.83 per game in the 12 games Big Ben played -- that's equivalent to a full-season pace of 159/2,132/13.

 [Poll: Will it be a record-setting season for Brown?]